Plastics in our period products

 Here’s a crazy fact for you, did you know that it takes around 500 - 800 years for single-use plastic period protection to break down?

 Each month we are using period products, and for a lot of people, that’s single-use tampons and pads.
 Throwing plastic pads and tampons away, either into the bin or flushing them down the toilet, is contributing to the ever-rising problem of plastic waste and pollution.
+With just one WUKA pair, you can save 100 tampons and pads from being throw "away" into the landfills and ocean.

 According to the Absorbent Hygiene Product Manufacturers Association (AHPMA), 4.3 billion menstrual products, including liners, pads, and tampons, are used every year in the UK.